- Off road parking

 - Broadband / WiFi

 Staveley 1.5 miles.
 Originally a traditional Lakeland farm, Ghyll Bank is located in beautiful countryside, with Lake Windermere less than 5 miles away, and breathtaking views across the Lake District Fells including the unspoilt Kentmere Valley.
-Ghyll Bank offers three attractive buildings; a wonderful large house, a quality barn conversion and a cosy single-storey cottage.
+Ghyll Bank offers two attractive buildings; a wonderful large house and a cosy single-storey cottage.
 These rural Lake District cottages offer charming holiday accommodation with beautiful walks from the door along ancient bridleways to Brunt Knott, Craggy Wood, Reston Scarr and, for the more experienced walkers, the Kentmere Horseshoe.
 Outdoor enthusiasts can enjoy a number of activities within easy reach of these Lake District holiday cottages including sailing on Lake Windermere, cycling and fishing, or simply enjoy a relaxing holiday in your rural Lake District retreat.
 All the village amenities are on hand including shops, a pub, Post Office, chemist and doctor’s surgery, along with a children’s playground.
-The converted mill yard is home to the renowned Wilf’s Café, a cookery school and Hawkshead Brewery, along with Wheelbase Cycle Hire.
-Three great properties, ideal for a rural cottage holiday in the Lake District.
+The converted mill yard is home to the renowned Wilf’s Cafe, a cookery school and Hawkshead Brewery, along with Wheelbase Cycle Hire.
+These great properties are ideal for a rural cottage holiday in the Lake District.

-Seven bedrooms: 2 x double (one with en-suite bath, basin & WC), 2 x family rooms with 1 double & 1 single (one with en-suite bath, basin & WC), 1 x twin, 1 x bunks, 1 x ground floor double with basin.
-Bathroom with separate shower, bidet, basin & WC.
-Shower room.
+Eight bedrooms: 1 x first floor double with en-suite bath, basin & WC – also accessed via landing, 1 x first floor double, 2 x first floor family rooms with 1 double & 1 single (one with en-suite bath, basin & WC), 1 x first floor twin, 1 x first floor bunks, 1 x ground floor double leading to 1 x twin with adjacent shower room with shower, basin and WC.
+First floor shower room with shower, basin & WC.
+First floor shower room with shower only.
 Ground floor WC.
 Fitted kitchen.
-Dining room (seats 16) with woodburner.
+Dining room with TV & woodburner.
 Utility.
-Large sitting room with open fire.
-Second sitting room.
+Large sitting room with TV and open fire.
 Hall with open fire.

 About the location